Wolf River (Tennessee): History

 Wolf River is a 105 mi alluvial stream in western Tennessee and northern Mississippi, whose confluence with the Mississippi River was the site of various Chickasaw, French, Spanish and American communities and forts that eventually became Memphis, Tennessee.

-The Wolf River is estimated to be about 12,000 years old, formed by Midwestern glacier runoff carving the region's soft alluvial soil.
+The Wolf River is estimated to be about 12,000 years old, formed by glacier runoff carving the region's soft alluvial soil.
 It is one of many rivers in West Tennessee and Mississippi that prompted the Chickasaw to call the region "the land that leaks."

 About 400 AD, a massive seismic event in the Ellendale Fault (part of the New Madrid Fault system) raised a low ridge across present-day east Memphis, diverting Nonconnah Creek away from the Wolf, causing it to flow directly into the Mississippi River several miles south of the Wolf's mouth.
 The lowermost section of the Nonconnah that continued to flow into the Wolf eventually became known as Cypress Creek.

 The Mississippian culture thrived in this area until about the 16th century, as evidenced by mound sites and accounts by Hernando de Soto.
 Shortly afterwards, the Chickasaw nation settled northern Mississippi, western Tennessee, and eastern Arkansas.

 In 1682, French explorer Robert Cavelier de La Salle claimed the region near the mouth of the Wolf River.
 The French alternately called the river Rivière de Mayot (or Margot), Blackbird River, and Rivière du Loup.
 The original Loup was rumored to be a Mahican Indian guide who disappeared along the river while guiding the French.
 The Mahicans were also known as Les Loups or "The Wolves."
 According to one account, both the English and Chickasaw afterwards called the river "Loup" in their respective languages: "Wolf" and "Nashoba."

 During a multi-river voyage from Chicago, Illinois, to Biloxi, Mississippi, Jesuit priest Jacques Gravier made the following journal entry for 26 October 1700, after reaching the mouth of the Wolf:

 We passed the Riviere a Mayot [Wolf] on the south, from the name of a savage of the Mahican nation who was of Mr. de la Salle's party.
 This river does not seem to be very large, but is said to be a good hunting ground, and that the Chickacha come to its mouth, from which they are only three days‚ journey, cutting south inland.